My experience with unimpressive Filipina in Hong Kong

 I really had fun during my five days vacation in Hong Kong.
-It is too many to mention so I narrowed the best enjoyable top ten that I remember and those follow:
+The memories and enjoyable activities we had are too many if I will mention.
+So I will narrow only the best ten experience that I remember, and these are the following:

-- Sightseeing @ Ngong Ping cable car & visit at the Ngong Ping Village
+- Sightseeing at Ngong Ping cable car & visit at the Ngong Ping Village

 - Disney Land Park & Hotel free tour